-Life is a terrible balancing act and I am inept as a playful, little kitten with a ball of yarn.
+Life is a terrible balancing act, and I am as inept as a playful, little kitten with a ball of yarn.

 My point is that life always happens or shit happens in the zen like sense, sometimes we have to weigh our sacrifices in order to find the middle road.
 Nonetheless, the quality of one’s play is essential to the production of the happiness and equanimity of one’s soul, but money is necessary for life.